Could anxiety cause dizziness? That constant swimming head feeling, the swirling lightheadedness?

 It all got done (it always gets done, doesn’t it?!) and I probably hit the hay around 2am.

 I remember feeling like the bed was swirling and rocking as I tried to get some much-needed sleep.
+It was all just vertigo, insomnia and anxiety.

 Next day was the party, and I was way too busy to think about my problems.
 I had guests to entertain!